 CONCACAF Gold Cup Final – Mexico (Even) vs. United States (+290) (Draw +220)

-Sunday’s final between the two regional powers marks the first true litmus test for Gregg Berhalter since taking over the U.S. national team on the heels of their World Cup qualifying disaster last cycle.
+Sunday’s final between the two regional powers marks the first true litmus test for Gregg Berhalter since taking over the U.S. national team on the heels of their World Cup qualifying disaster last cycle and sportsbooks, like the Beau Rivage Sportsbook, are warming up.
 The Yanks have been inconsistent for spells of play but did put forth their best 90-minute effort of this tournament in their 3-1 victory over Jamaica in a rematch of the 2017 finals.

 Burgeoning star and Chelsea signing Christian Pulisic had a second-half brace, giving the 20-year-old 13 goals in his first 30 international matches.
 A new young nucleus is coalescing for the U.S. around Pulisic, with midfielder Weston McKennie – the other goal-scorer Wednesday night in the semifinals – and Tyler Boyd, who recently switched playing from New Zealand to the U.S., expected to lead the way while veterans Jozy Altidore and Michael Bradley provide support in the next qualifying cycle.

 Mexico, who have a region-high 10 tournament victories in this event, laboured to get to the finals by first eliminating Costa Rica on penalties before needing extra time to dispatch tournament darlings Haiti in the semifinals.
 El Tri were horribly profligate finishing in their 1-0 semifinal win, rescued by a questionable penalty in the first 15-minute extra period Wolverhampton striker Raul Jimenez coolly converted.